 The Best Personal Credit Cards For Business Expenses

-If you’re launching a new business, you may naturally be attracted to the idea of getting a business credit card to use for your business expenses.
+So you’ve decided to launch a new business.
+You may naturally be attracted to the idea of getting a business credit card to use for your business expenses.
 And why not?
 “Business” is right there in the name.

 However, there are a number of reasons why you might want to go with a personal credit card instead, especially when getting your startup off the ground.
 For one thing, the CARD Act of 2009 regulates personal credit cards.
 By law, personal credit card providers can’t jack up your APR overnight or charge excessive fees for minor infractions.